Some recent work and the page on Does this make sense, reminded me of many visuals that can help therapy along.

 The journey to better understanding is not a straight line although it will require, roughly speaking, a move from top left to bottom right.
 The ‘safe experiment’ guidance advises that the journey is best taken in small ‘bites’.

-The diagram offers one of a number of specific ways to do this – by asking others for information and by disclosing things bit-by-bit, in a safe manner.
+The diagram offers one of a number of specific ways to do this – by asking others for information and by disclosing things, bit-by-bit, in a safe manner.
+There are other ways of looking at such changes.